By Jared Sinclair.

 Unless it's otherwise obvious, roll to determine an enemy's Reaction when they encounter the party for the first time.

-When there's a chance that an enemy or group of enemy might lose their nerve in combat, roll Morale.- In combat with a single enemy, roll Morale at the end of each Round in which the enemy takes damage to their Flesh.
+When there's a chance that an enemy or group of enemies might lose their nerve in combat, roll Morale.- In combat with a single enemy, roll Morale at the end of each Round in which the enemy takes damage to their Flesh.

 For when you don't have a better table close at hand.

 |1d12||Level 1||Level 2||Level 3|